Board of Directors

 He was born in Poland, the son of Holocaust survivors, and grew up in Canada.
 At the age of 16, he moved to the U.S with his parents and soon became a citizen.
 A graduate of California State University at Los Angeles, he served two tours of duty with the U.S. Navy Mobile Construction Battalions (Seabees) in Vietnam.
 He is a board member of the CEC/Seabee Historical Foundation.

 Mr. Czyzyk serves on the Board of Directors of the Los Angeles Area Chamber of Commerce where he was Chairman in 2011, and also serves as treasurer of the Homeland Security Advisory Council (HSAC).
-He is a member of the board of governors of the Los Angeles Economic Development Corporation (LAEDC), and is Chairman of the Board of Visitors, Graduate School of Public Policy at Pepperdine University.
+He is a member of the Board of Pepperdine University and the Chairman of its Board of Visitors for the Graduate School of Public Policy.

-He was elected to the U.S.VETS board in March 2012.
+He was elected to the U.S.VETS board in March 2012 and elected Chairman in February 2016.

-Ms. Miles-Mitchell is the founder and chief executive officer of Arise & Shine Haven for Homeless Women and Children in Los Angeles.
-A U.S. Navy veteran with four years of active duty and six years with the Naval Reserve, she served with AmeriCorps before becoming a womens outreach coordinator for U.S.VETS, where she helped develop our ADVANCE womens program.
+Ms. Miles is the founder and chief executive officer of Arise & Shine Haven for Homeless Women and Children in Los Angeles.
+A U.S. Navy veteran with four years of active duty and six years with the Naval Reserve, she served with AmeriCorps before becoming a women’s outreach coordinator for U.S.VETS, where she helped develop our ADVANCE women’s program.

 She was elected to the U.S.VETS board in December 2006.